investr/investr-docker/README.md

 - UglifyJS is used for minifying the JS

 ## Requirements for running the bookkeeping backend:
 Software requirements for in the bookkeeping backend have not been "Dockerized" as they are very standalone and can easily be run from the command line or as cron jobs.
 You need to install bunch of Python modules for this to work.
-Just run `grep import *.py` in the bookkeeping directory to get the list
+Just run `grep import *.py` in the bookkeeping directory to get the list or you can use pip install -r requirements.txt

 - Python (2.7 as of now.
 Better to upgrade to 3.0)
 - Sqlite DB